-The Victorian Junior Surf Carnival season begins in December and culminates with the Junior State Championships in March each year.
+The Victorian Junior Surf Carnival season begins in spring and culminates with the Junior State Championships in March each year.
 There are many events that may be contested at each carnival, although programs will vary at each event.

 - Surf Race

 - Wading Race